Russia sends its pet neo-Nazis to kill Zelensky – while claiming to want to “denazify” Ukraine

 It is ironic, then, that Putin reportedly dispatched over 400 operatives of its paramilitary proxy the Wagner group – which is replete with neo-Nazi members and traditions – to murder Ukraine’s Jewish President Volodymyr Zelensky.

-Often referred to as a “Private Military Company” in media reports, all circumstantial and direct evidence has long since established that Wagner is merely a barely deniable arm of Russia’s Ministry of Defence.
+Often referred to as a “Private Military Company” in media reports, all circumstantial and direct evidence has long since established that Wagner is merely the arm of implausible deniability of Russia’s Ministry of Defence.
 Reportedly named after the callsign of its putative commander Dmitry Utkin – a former Russian military intelligence officer sporting Nazi tattoos who allegedly named himself after Hitler’s favourite composer – Wagner has engaged in numerous horrific atrocities across Africa, the Middle East, and Ukraine as a front for Russian imperial policy.

 One Wagner veteran told New Lines Magazine that neo-Nazis and far-right extremists comprised the core of the group, although obviously not all its recruits are neo-Nazis.
 Buildings in Libya occupied by Wagner were vandalised with Nazi slogans and symbols, while a tablet belonging to a Wagner operative revealed only two books related to politics: Mein Kampf and The International Jew.
 Investigations of the identity of Wagner fighters continuously turn up various strains of White Supremacy, Nazism and antisemitism.